mat-ruszczycky/practice-react-todo/README.md

 Generates a fully-rendered HTML page on the server and sends it to the client, enabling faster initial load times and improved SEO.

 ## 03. Data Model
 Data modeling is the process of defining the structure, format, and relationships of the data your application/system will handle.
 It often involves creating representations of the data that guide how it is retrieved, displayed, and managed on the client.

+Modeling Data: Focus on how your system internally organizes and stores information (backend foundation).

+### State
+..

 ### Entities
 ```ts